jthaller/word_cloud/README.md

 ![](https://github.com/jthaller/word_cloud/blob/master/sarah_cloud.png)

 ## What's next
-I'm not thrilled with this because the clouds for my friends are all pretty similar.
-That shouldn't be surprising.
-I wrote it so it's basically just finding the most common words that aren't included in the STOPWORDS list.
+I'm not thrilled with this implimentation because the clouds for my friends are all pretty similar.
+That shouldn't be surprising, though.
+I wrote it so that it's basically just finding the most common words that aren't included in the STOPWORDS list.
 It would be better to give it a full corpus of and then do TF-IDF for each friend's chat in order to find the most important words for each friend.